INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/11 - User Authentication/11 - User Authentication.md

 [[Information Security]]
 04/12/2024
 ****
-**Note:** Definitions given in [[11 - User Authentication#Authentication Principles|the first chapter]] must be known, and with the specific vocabulary used by the teacher (bold text).
-He was very insistent during the lecture, so it might be at the exam...
+**Note:** Definitions (especially the ones given in [[11 - User Authentication#Authentication Principles|the first chapter]]) must be known, and with the specific vocabulary used by the teacher (bold text).
+He is very demanding when it comes to the vocabulary we use, and was very insistent during the lecture, so it might be at the exam...
 ****
 **Table of Contents**
 ```table-of-contents